taobingxue/Prototype_FractalMagic/README.md

 ### Todos

- - Fractal Bloom and Merge
+ - Visual the calling process
- - Detect and remove empty function for function expand
+ - Color the instanced command
  - ...

 ### Credit